Orange and chocolate come together to make something super special

 The exotic origin of chocolate and orange.

-Neither ingredient would have been well-known among Europeans of the 16th century.
+Four hundred years ago in Europe, the combo of orange and chocolate was completely cutting edge.
+If one wanted to impress a couple of your royal cousins, catch the attention of upper-crust colleagues, or get in good with a high-ranking court dignitary, chocolate with orange might well have been the almost-impossible-to-ignore ticket.
+Both ingredients were then relatively new on the European culinary scene.
 Oranges are native to China; they started to arrive in Europe, likely into Sicily, by about 1400.
 Chocolate would have come a century later after the return of Columbus from the “new world.”
 Both were originally approached tentatively—exotic edibles for wealthy folks to experiment with.
 The same can be said for sugar, which came from India.
 It would have been innovators in the royal courts, the merchant class, and the church who’d probably have been the first to take a “chance” on these new luxuries.
 Because chocolate was mostly consumed in that era as a beverage, the original blend would likely have been hot chocolate scented with orange flower water.

 Sean Askinosie revitalizes a classic pairing.